-Names from Prester John's Kingdom
+Names from Prester John's kingdom

 The legend of Prester John spun off few but colorful names: